 The village of Chamarel is a great place to base yourself for a few days exploration, relaxation and hiding away from the world.
-We stayed at Lakaz Chamarel, a luxurious eco retreat tucked away in a private tropical paradise boasting numerous pools and palm trees.
-The hammock shop has come up trumps too and there are several delightful places to swing around the exotic gardens, surrounded by nature.
+We stayed at Lakaz Chamarel, a luxurious eco retreat tucked away in a private tropical paradise boasting numerous pools and palm trees for relaxing under.

 And not a beach in sight!